 “On January 2, 2008, January 31, 2008, and March 7, 2008, a high-ranking Fifa official caused payments of $616,000, $1,600,000, and $7,784,000 – totalling $10m – to be wired from a Fifa account in Switzerland to a Bank of America correspondent account in New York for credit to accounts held in the names of CFU and Concacaf, but controlled by the defendant JACK WARNER, at Republic Bank in Trinidad and Tobago”.

-The late Chuck Blazer, of the United States, led a lavish life.
-In Blazers personal blog.
-He can be seen rubbing shoulders in desirable circles.
+The late Chuck Blazer of the United States led a lavish life.
+In Blazer’s blog, he rubbed shoulders in desirable circles.
 His blog documents occasions spent with Vladimir Putin, Miss Universe, President Clinton, Prince William, Nelson Mandela, and many more.
-It appears Blazer had wined and dined on FIFA’s money for the last time.
+Regardless, Blazer had wined and dined on FIFA’s money for the last time.

 The judge in Blazer’s case, referred to Fifa as a:

 “racketeering influenced corrupt organisation”Raymond Dearie